Change Request Policy

-Changes in a previously dispatched Purchase Order (PO) in ARC are to be completed through the use of a Change Order.
+Changes in a previously dispatched Purchase Order (PO) in the CU Marketplace are to be completed through the use of a Change Request.

 Reasons for the Policy

 Payment amounts should ultimately match Purchase Order amounts, within a tolerance indicated in this policy.
-Above this tolerance a Change Order is required.
+Above this tolerance a Change Request is required.

 Primary Guidance To Which This Policy Responds